quangtruong452001/community-discord-bot/README.md

 ## Commands

 - `/ping`: should return `Pong!` if the bot is working
-- `/feedback <options>` receive the feeback and send it to [discord-feedback-server](https://github.com/quangtruong452001/community-discord-bot) the return message "Thanks for reaching out!
+- `/feedback <options>` receive the feedback and send it to [discord-feedback-server](https://github.com/quangtruong452001/community-discord-bot) and return message "Thanks for reaching out!
 We'll be passing this along to the team directly!
 Good luck playing the game!"

 ## Deploy